nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sun May 14 2023)
+### Joke of the day (Mon May 15 2023)
 <!-- joke -->
->Chuck Norris' credit cards have no limit.
-Last weekend, he maxed them out.
+>Chuck Norris can hit you so hard that he can actually alter your DNA.
+Decades from now your descendants will occasionally clutch their heads and yell 'What The Hell was That?'.
 <!-- /joke -->

-*Last update: Sun, 14 May 2023 00:43:42 GMT*
+*Last update: Mon, 15 May 2023 00:42:02 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)